-- -- Increase certain fees required under the Act, add an "application processing fee", and extend the length of a license period from two to three years.
-(Fees already have been increased for fiscal year (FY) 2001-02 pursuant to Executive Order (E.O.)
-9 of 2001.) - -- Increase the sum of the bond required to be posted under the Act and permit a policy of insurance to be used in lieu of a bond. - -- Change the qualifications for obtaining a private detective business license, including removing the requirement that a person be a resident of this State. - -- Increase penalties for a violation of the Act.
+- -- Increase certain fees required under the Act and extend the length of a license period from two to three years.
+(Fees already have been increased for fiscal year (FY) 2001-02 pursuant to Executive Order 9 of 2001.) - -- Add "limited liability company" to the types of private detective businesses regulated under the Act. - -- Increase the sum of the bond required to be posted under the Act and permit a policy of insurance to be used in lieu of a bond. - -- Change the qualifications for obtaining a private detective business license, including removing requirements that a person "is of good moral character" and "is a resident of this state". - -- Increase penalties for a violation of the Act.